aradhakrishnanGFDL/thor-test/index.md

 Command to run docker container (note that the following command also pulls the image if it doesn't already exist in your environment)

-docker run -it --name thor_ml -p 8888:8888 aparnadotnoaa/thor_ml:v1.0 jupyter notebook --ip 0.0.0.0
+docker run -it --name thor_ml -p 8888:8888 aparnadotnoaa/thor_ml:latest jupyter notebook --ip 0.0.0.0

-If you're testing the above from AWS, launch an EC2 instance where docker is installed.
+If you're testing the above from AWS, launch an EC2 instance where docker is installed. ssh into your EC2 instance.
 Then, simply run the above command.

 Open the web-browser from your EC2, or use your public end point and point at the notebook URL printed as part of the docker run command output from above.

 # What does the above do?